Blog

 Lawyer in court

 When "counsel" is used as a verb, it means to provide advice or suggestions to someone.
-This guidance can be based on expertise, experience, or simply a desire to assist.
+This advice can come from expertise, experience, or just a willingness to help.

 "She counseled her friend on how to deal with stress."